San Julián, El Salvador: Small Town Status

 On April 24, 1912, the town of San Julián was elevated to the title of "small town" by decree of the National Legislative Assembly; the decree was sanctioned on April 26 by the government of President Manuel Enrique Araujo.
 On April 11, 1913, the Ministry of Public Works agreed to the creation of a Special Public Works Board in the town of San Julián; this was chaired by the mayor, the vice president would be the Local Commander, the members were Mr. Ricardo Paniagua and Mr. Manuel Rivera Engelard, the secretary was Mr. Joaquín Valeriano Maza and the treasurer was Mr. Juan Antonio Trigueros.
 In 1966, it obtained the title of 'city'.

 General Information

 The district of San Julián is bordered to the North by Izalco and Armenia, to the East by Armenia and Tepecoyo, (Depto. de la Libertad), to the South by Santa Isabel Ishuatán and Cuisnahuat, to the West by Cuisnahuat and Caluco.
-It is divided into 9 cantons and 30 hamlets and is located 40 km from the capital; the area of the municipality is 81.64 km² and the capital has an altitude of 520 m above sea level.
+It is divided into 9 cantons and 30 hamlets and is located 40 km from the capital; the area of the municipality is 81.64 km^{2} and the capital has an altitude of 520 m above sea level.

 The Nahuatl toponym Cacaluta means "The city of crows" or "Place of macaws".
 The patron saint festivities are celebrated from January 22 to 28 in honor of San Julián Obispo or Julián de Cuenca.

 Currently this city has one of the most popular tourist activities, which is the Balm Route, since it has large extensions with crops of this medicinal tree.